yildi1337/BackToTheFutureClock/README.md

 # BackToTheFutureClock
-Reproduction of the time display in the DeLorean from the famous movie Back to the Future
+Reproduction of the DeLorean's time display from the famous movie Back to the Future

 ![Back to the Future Clock in Action 2020](https://github.com/yildi1337/BackToTheFutureClock/blob/master/pictures/running_2020.jpg)